aryopg/mmlu-redux/README.md

 This repository contains the evaluation code for the paper "[**Are We Done With MMLU?**](https://arxiv.org/pdf/2406.04127)"

 ## MMLU-Redux
-MMLU-Redux is an enhanced version of the MMLU (Measuring Massive Multitask Language Understanding) dataset, carefully annotated to provide a more accurate and reliable benchmark for evaluating the performance of language models.
-By carefully annotating and removing erroneous data from the original MMLU dataset, MMLU-Redux offers a refined and challenging testbed for assessing the knowledge and reasoning capabilities of state-of-the-art language models.
+MMLU-Redux is a carefully annotated version of the [MMLU (Massive Multitask Language Understanding) dataset](https://arxiv.org/abs/2009.03300) to provide a more accurate and reliable benchmark for evaluating the performance of language models.

 ## Dataset Overview
-MMLU-Redux consists of 30 subdatasets, each containing 100 carefully selected and annotated examples.
-The annotation process involved identifying and removing data points that were classified as errors in the original MMLU dataset.
-This refinement process ensures that MMLU-Redux provides a more accurate representation of the language models' true capabilities.
+MMLU-Redux consists of 30 MMLU subjects, each containing 100 randomly sampled questions.
 Please refer to [**🤗 MMLU-Redux Dataset**](https://huggingface.co/datasets/mmlu-redux) for more details.

 ## Error Detection Evaluation

-This evaluation provides a comprehensive set of scripts for assessing error detections on the MMLU-Redux dataset.
+This evaluation provides a set of scripts for assessing the error detection capability of various prompting methods on the MMLU-Redux dataset.
 The methods include Zero-Shot, Zero-Shot with Chain of Thought (CoT), Few-Shot, and Few-Shot with CoT techniques.

 ### Installation
 1. Clone the repository: